 - Renew your passport six months before it expires:

-Most passport mistakes have to do with misunderstanding the expiration date of the document.
+Most passport mistakes have to do with the traveler misunderstanding the expiration date of the document.
 Remember, the expiration date on your passport is not the deciding factor about its validity for entry to your destination.
 Many countries require three months beyond the date of the end of your trip.
 There are a handful of countries that require six months of validity beyond your return date.
 The safest thing for you to do is to renew your passport at least six months before it expires.
+Here’s where to start your passport application or renewal process. *Travelers should be aware that, because of the pandemic, it can currently take up to 18 weeks to process your passport application or renewal.

 - Visit the consulate of your intended destination:

-Either online or in-person, it’s a great idea to visit the consulate of any foreign country you intend to visit.
-This is especially true if you have a complicated citizenship.
+Either online or in-person, it’s critical to visit the consulate of any foreign country you intend to visit.
+This is especially true during a pandemic or if you have a complicated citizenship.
 Also, make sure to confirm if you need a visa or specific health certificates.
 And don’t forget to check on any countries through which you intend to transit as well.
 (Michelle Couch-Friedman, Elliott Advocacy)